gjbex/Best-practices-for-scientific-computing/docs/testing/scientific_testing.md

 test is more likely to reveal that defect, while the sign-change test checks a property that does not depend on a stored reference number.

+The [runnable numerical-integration
+exercise](numerical_integration/README.md) implements the serial tests above.
+It focuses on analytical comparison, a tolerance derived from discretization error, and observed second-order convergence.
+Input handling, output metadata, automation, and provenance remain in the [temperature-analysis running example](../running_example.md) rather than being duplicated here.

 ## Iterative and stochastic calculations